hdrummon/HugoHdrummon/content/post/FinalReflection.md

 </li>
 <li>
 **Week 4**
-- *WPScan, Dirb, Privilege Escalation, Netdiscover, Burp Suite, NetCat, Sudo Reverse Shell, Metasploit, John*: All of these were used when attempting **<a href="https://www.hdrummon.me/post/write-ups/basic-penetration-testing-1-write-up/">**Basic Pentesting.</a>, **<a href="https://www.hdrummon.me/post/write-ups/me-and-my-girlfriend-write-up-1/">**Me and My Girlfriend 1</a> and **<a href="https://www.hdrummon.me/post/write-ups/literally-vulnerable/">**Literally Vulnerable.</a>
+- *WPScan, Dirb, Privilege Escalation, Netdiscover, Burp Suite, NetCat, Sudo Reverse Shell, Metasploit, John*: All of these were used when attempting **<a href="https://www.hdrummon.me/post/write-ups/basic-penetration-testing-1-write-up/">**Basic Pentesting</a>, **<a href="https://www.hdrummon.me/post/write-ups/me-and-my-girlfriend-write-up-1/">**Me and My Girlfriend 1</a> and **<a href="https://www.hdrummon.me/post/write-ups/literally-vulnerable/">**Literally Vulnerable.</a>
 </li>
 <li>
 **Week 5 and 6**
 - *Dirb, Privilege Escalation, NetCat, Sudo Reverse Shell, John, Curl*: All of these were used in order to obtain both User and Root flags for the machines **<a href="https://www.hdrummon.me/post/write-ups/openadmin-write-up/">**OpenAdmin</a> and **<a href="https://www.hdrummon.me/post/write-ups/traverxec-write-up/">**Traverxec</a>.
 </li>
 </ul>
 Over the studio, I have been exposed to new tools and techniques that help me when attempting challenges like those on Hack-the-Box.
-These tools are nessacary in order to travrse through a system and obtain root.
-And consider my previously limited skills, which now ive refined further to now have confidence when attempting these new challenges.
+These tools are necessary in order to traverse through a system and obtain root.
+And consider my previously limited skills, which now I’ve refined further to now have confidence when attempting these new challenges.
 Previously I would never expect to have obtain root on any vulnerable machine, but to not only obtain a Hack-the-Box invite/ make an account but to also root 4 boxes.

 ## SLO4 Demonstrate effective collaboration and communication skills